 Place grapes in a jelly bag to strain juice.
 Measure 5 c. juice, adding a little of water if necessary to make exactly 5 cups.

-Combine grape juice and powdered pectin in a large stock pot.
+Combine grape juice and pectin in a large sauce pan.
 Stirring constantly, heat until boiling.

 Add the butter and return to a boil.
 Add the sugar.
 Return to a boil and boil for one minute.

 Remove the pan from the heat.
 Remove any foam with a metal spoon.
 Ladle the jam into hot sterilized jars, leaving 1/4 inch head space, and process in boiling water canner for 5 minutes.

 Yield: 4 pints or 8 half-pints